L4 Series Drill Point Dies: Heavy-Duty Tooling for Structural Fastener Production

 A #10 roofing screw with a slightly imperfect drill point will still drive and hold.
 The worst outcome is a cosmetic defect or slightly reduced pullout strength that's masked by the safety factor built into non-structural connections.

 A #12 structural screw with a flawed drill point is a potential connection failure.
 In metal building systems, each self-drilling screw in a moment connection or shear wall is a calculated element — the engineer has specified its capacity based on the assumption that it will drill cleanly, form threads properly, and achieve full engagement.
-A drill point defect can reduce installed capacity by 30-50%.
+A drill point defect can significantly reduce installed capacity — some studies suggest reductions of 30% or more depending on the nature of the defect.

-This is why the L4 series demands tungsten carbide as the primary die material and why dimensional tolerances on L4 dies are tighter than on lighter series.
+This is why the L4 series strongly favors tungsten carbide as the primary die material and why dimensional tolerances on L4 dies are tighter than on lighter series.

 Specifications at a Glance